aistairc/market-reporter/README.md

     We purchased news articles provided by Nikkei Quick News.

 ### EC2
-When you use Amazon EC2, launch an instance by Ansible.
+When you use Amazon EC2, launch an instance by Ansible (It will be replaced by Docker in later releases).
 The script installs dependencies such as PostgreSQL.
 ```bash
 pip install ansible